Ancient Hawaii: First recorded European contact

-When he first arrived at Kealakekua Bay in 1779, some of the natives believed Cook was their god Lono.
-Cook's mast and sails coincidentally resembled the emblem (a mast and sheet of white kapa) that symbolized Lono in their religious rituals; the ships arrived during the Makahiki season dedicated to Lono.

-Captain Cook was eventually killed during a violent confrontation and left behind on the beach by his retreating sailors.
+an anchorage at Kealakekua Bay on Hawaii island.
+Some Hawaiians believed Cook was a sign from their god Lono.
+Cook's mast and sails coincidentally resembled the emblem (a mast and sheet of white kapa) that symbolized Lono in their religious rituals; the ships arrived during the Makahiki season dedicated to peace.
+Later, Cook was killed as he attempted to kidnap Kalaniʻōpuʻu, the ruling chief of the island of Hawaii and left behind on the beach by his retreating sailors.
 The British demanded that his body be returned, but the Hawaiians had already performed funerary rituals of their tradition.

-Within a few decades Kamehameha I used European warfare tactics and some firearms and cannons to unite the islands into the Kingdom of Hawaii.
+This first European contact with the Hawaiian islands marked the beginning of the end of the Ancient Hawaiʻi period.
+After Cook's visit and the publication of several books relating his voyages, the Hawaiian Islands attracted European and American explorers, traders, and whalers, who found the islands to be a convenient harbor and source of supplies.
+Within a few decades Kamehameha I used European warfare tactics and some firearms and cannons to unite the islands into the Kingdom of Hawaiʻi.